-The standards ISO 179-1 (non-instrumented impact strength test) and ISO 179-2 (instrumented impact strength test) describe the impact test to Charpy for determination of the impact and notched impact strength of plastics.
+The standards ISO 179-1 (non-instrumented impact strength test) and ISO 179-2 (instrumented impact strength test) describe the Charpy impact test for determination of the impact and notched impact strength of plastics.
 Impact tests to Charpy are also described in the ASTM D6110 standard.

-The Charpy impact and notched flexural impact test to ISO 179-1 and ISO 179-2 provide characteristic values for impact strength at high strain rates in the form of an area related energy value.
+The Charpy impact and notched impact test to ISO 179-1 and ISO 179-2 provide characteristic values for impact strength at high strain rates in the form of an area-related energy value.
 The tests are normally performed in normal climate or at low temperatures.

 - The comparison of different molding materials

 - Creation of material cards, e.g. to ISO 10350-1

 - Tolerance monitoring within the scope of goods inwards checks and quality assurance